-The normal mass calibration range is from 1 mg to 50 kg.
-Uncertainties of measurement range from 40 parts in 109 at 1 kg to 2 parts in 107 at 50 kg.
-Calibration at routine higher uncertainties should be arranged through laboratories accredited by the Standards Council of Canada and NRC's Calibration Laboratory Assessment Service.
-A list of these laboratories is available.
-Sets of weights typically range from 1 mg to 100 g.
-They are calibrated by closed orthogonal designs using NRC standards.
+The normal mass calibration range is from 1 mg to 64 kg.
+Uncertainties of measurement range from 40 parts in 109 at 1 kg to 2 parts in 107 at 60 kg.
+Calibration at routine higher uncertainties should be arranged through laboratories accredited by the Standards Council of Canada and the NRC's Calibration Laboratory Assessment Service.

-The results of all mass calibrations normally represent conventional mass, i.e., the mass an artifact would appear to possess at an air density of 1.2 kg/m3.
+The results of all mass calibrations normally represent conventional mass, i.e., the mass an artefact would appear to possess if it had a density of 8,000 kg/m3 measured in an air density of 1.2 kg/m3.
 All uncertainties are expressed so as to relate the calibrated mass value to that of the international prototype of the kilogram.
-Absolute masses (the mass that a weight would appear to have a vacuum) are also determined when the densities are known.
+Absolute masses (the mass that a weight would appear to have in the absence of air buoyancy) are also determined but may have a larger uncertainty depending upon how well the densities of the mass artefacts are known.

 The uncertainties quoted in the descriptions below are expanded uncertainties representing a confidence level of approximately 95 percent, except where otherwise indicated.
 They were obtained assuming a normal distribution and multiplying the standard uncertainty (one standard deviation) by a coverage factor of k=2.